Itinysun/laraman/readme.md

 ```
 ## how to write a custom process
 create a new class extend Itinysun\Laraman\Process
-add config in config/laraman/server.php
+create a new config file in config/laraman/
-if it needs auto start , add name in server.php
+if it needs auto start , add config name in server.php